 Preheat the oven to 350ºF.

-While the cookies are cooling, mix the cream cheese, butter, powdered sugar, and vanilla with an electric mixer, or (stand mixer with the paddle attachment) until creamy.
+While the cookies are cooling, beat the cream cheese, butter, powdered sugar, and vanilla until creamy.

-Once the cookies have cooled, spread a tsp of the cream cheese icing on the flat side of a cookie.
+Once the cookies have cooled, spread some of the cream cheese icing on the flat side of a cookie.
 Place another cookie on top forming a sandwich.
 Refrigerate for up to a week.